 - A lender checking your credit report can decrease your score by 10-20 points.

 - “New Credit” accounts for 10% of your FICO score.

 As a result, applying for credit can lower your credit score, even if you are turned down.
 The FICO model treats consumers who are actively seeking credit as a higher risk than consumers who are not seeking credit.

 And if you are approved for the new credit, your credit score is negatively impacted because the FICO model includes an evaluation of the age of your open credit accounts.

 Therefore, it’s recommended that you try to use existing credit resources as much as possible, rather than opening a new credit account.
 And furthermore, when applying for new credit, only apply for credit when you are certain you will be approved.

 #4 Keep Balances Low Relative to Credit Limits

 The FICO model evaluates your percent of credit utilization.
 If you are maxed out with your credit accounts, your credit score will be lower than when you’re using just a small percent of your available credit.

-Credit utilization is calculated by adding up the balances of all revolving credit accounts and dividing it by the credit limit of all revolving accounts.
-Lower credit utilization is positive for your score, and a higher credit utilization is negative.
+The best way to manage your credit is to be aware of your credit limits and make sure that the balances on your revolving accounts are low in relation to the allowed limit.
+This is referred to as “credit utilization” and is calculated by adding up the balances of all revolving credit accounts and dividing it by the credit limit of all revolving accounts.
+Lower credit utilization is positive for your score, and higher credit utilization is negative.

 #5 Don’t Close Old, Unused Credit Accounts